Brian Asher Alhadeff: Professional career

 In 2013 Alhadeff developed the Citywide Arts Collaboration concept for Opera San Luis Obispo - a business model for large scale opera production that unifies the collaborative efforts of several well established and "opera complementary" arts organizations under the financial umbrella of one parent arts organization Opera San Luis Obispo.
 The Citywide Arts Collaboration formula was tested in an October 2013 full-scale production of Georges Bizet's opera Carmen.
 The resulted over 90% audience capacity for all performances.
 In May 2014, the same formula was applied to a full-scale production of Jerome Kern and Oscar Hammerstein II's Show Boat which yielded audience capacities above 92% at all performances.
 Opera San Luis Obispo has continued to employ this formula to similar success: Aida - 2014, Cavalleria Rusticana and Pagliacci in 2015, 30th Anniversary Gala and La Bohème in 2016.
-Opera San Luis Obispo is currently involved in their eighth consecutive Citywide Arts Collaboration: Madama Butterfly, scheduled for October 2016.
+Opera San Luis Obispo opened their eighth consecutive Citywide Arts Collaboration: Madama Butterfly, in October 2017.

 From 1997 to 2007 Alhadeff was Associate Conductor of the Beverly Hills Symphony.
 Alhadeff has also held the position of Principal Conductor for Ballet Tucson (Arizona) and Riverside Ballet Arts (California).
 From 2002 to 2008 Alhadeff was Artistic Director and founder of the Hradec Kralove International Summer Opera Festival that partnered with the Eastern Bohemian Philharmonic and the Czech State Opera and Ballet.
 In 2010, Alhadeff guest conducted the Albanian National Radio and Television Orchestra in a nationwide broadcast that included the Albanian premiere of American composer Howard Hanson's Symphony No. 2 The Romantic.
 In 2016 Alhadeff conducted the world premiere of John Cepelak and Christiana Rose's one-act contemporary opera Abraham Lincoln: The African American American Connection for Golden Gate Opera.
 In 2017, Alhadeff returned to Golden Gate Opera to conduct the American West Coast premiere of Gian Carlo Menotti's 1982 one-act opera The Boy Who Grew Too Fast.